rvishravars/primer-sparks/sparks/student-coop-food-court-nz.spark.md

 ---

 # 7. Revision Notes
-- (Use this section to record how the spark evolves over time.)
+- **Initial Draft:** Focused on NZ-wide student food insecurity.
+- **Revision 1:** Refined geography to Wellington to focus on high-density student areas and specific regional cost-of-living pressures.

 ---

 # 8. Next Actions
-- [ ] Design a short survey asking students about weekly food spend (total, on-campus, and off-campus), number of campus meals, and basic demographics (domestic/international, living situation).
+- [ ] Design a short survey for Wellington students asking about weekly food spend (total, on-campus, and off-campus), and specific campus meal satisfaction.
-- [ ] Recruit a small volunteer sub-group to keep receipts or log all food purchases for 1–2 weeks, to validate and deepen the survey estimates.
+- [ ] Recruit a small volunteer sub-group from Victoria or Massey University to keep receipts or log all food purchases for 1–2 weeks.
-- [ ] Compile a simple spreadsheet that aggregates survey and diary data, and compare it with publicly available New Zealand cost-of-living and food price statistics (e.g., Stats NZ, NZUSA reports).
+- [ ] Compile a simple spreadsheet that aggregates survey data and compares it with Wellington-specific cost-of-living and food price statistics (e.g., Stats NZ, NZUSA reports, and regional supermarket prices).

 ---